Mr Grattan Mullett (Chairperson)

 Ms Marianne Atkinson

-Marianne is a Gunaikurnai lady with an impressive history working within Aboriginal Affairs and the Human Services sector.
+Marianne is a Gunaikurnai lady with an impressive history working within Aboriginal Affairs, the Human Services sector and Family Violence Policy and Reforms.
 Marianne has broad experience leading, coordinating and liaising with community groups and facilitating the preparation of state-wide strategies in response to community needs.

 Ms Janine Haddow